At Natures Images, we always select the right time and the right locations, working with the best wildlife photographers and guides in the business.

 Days 2-4: After a long day travelling on the first day we will have a leisurely breakfast at 9.00am at the Best Western.
 After breakfast we will transfer ourselves to our base for the next 3 nights, which will be the Absaroka Lodge in Gardiner, a small town on the edge of Yellowstone National Park.
 From here, and using the large vehicles we have at our disposal, we will look to explore and photograph under our own steam the dramatic settings, scenery and wildlife along the Lamar Valley, the only area of the park open to the public during the winter months.
 The valley is one of the best places to see wolves during your time here, (there are several territories that the road cuts through), and they are attracted to this area because of the large groups of elk who gather in the northern reaches of the park.
 You will also expect to encounter bison, bald eagle and coyote as well as plenty of landscape, scenic and macro winter opportunities in this 40 odd mile long valley – there’s plenty to explore.

-Day 5: We will drive back into the park and leave our vehicles at Mammoth where we will transfer to the snow-coach that we have at our disposal for the next few days.
-We will head to our base for the next 3 nights at Old Faithful Snow Lodge; we will again be looking for wildlife en route.
+Day 5: We will drive back into the park and leave our vehicles at Mammoth where we will transfer to the snow-coaches that we have at our disposal for the next few days.
+We will head to our base for the next 3 nights at Yellowstone Lodge, which is in West Yellowstone; we will again be looking for wildlife en-route.
 (Our guide/driver will be up-to-date with what’s happening and where in these otherwise non accessible parts of the park that species like bison, elk, otter, bald eagle, red fox and trumpeter swans can be found).
 We will certainly be looking for scenic opportunities at Roaring Mountain and Norris Geyser Basin en-route.

 Days 6-7: Although there will and has to be a degree of flexibility with this based on what we’ve achieved to date and want to prioritise, our potential programme for the next couple of days should include a day travelling over Craig Pass and photographing along Lake Yellowstone, the Hayden Valley and Grand Canyon of the Yellowstone, and another day exploring Upper and Lower Geyser Basin.
-Whilst we are based at Old Faithful Lodge the geyser itself is an obvious additional target, and the geysers generally are the main attraction for bison too, so steam and bison combinations will be high on the wish list for sure.
-You should also have the opportunity (given some clear overnight skies) for some low light long exposure photography here too – the paths are not lit though so bring a torch if you’re interested in this option.
+Old Faithful geyser itself is an obvious additional target, and the geysers generally are the main attraction for bison too, so steam and bison combinations will be high on the wish list for sure.

 Day 8: We’ll look to prioritise areas we want to revisit and work on as we begin our snow coach trip back to Mammoth for the cars and then the drive back to Bozeman where we will once again stay at the Best Western near the airport before your flights home the next day.